AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 ![Workspaces](/docs/images/Titan-Touch-Screen-User-Interface.png)

-Opening and positioning workspace windows
+Opening and Positioning Workspace Windows
 -----------------------------------------

 Double press the \<View\> button (labelled \<Open\> or \<Open Window\> on some consoles)